14 Outdoor Hacks for Rainy Weather

 Choose a Breathable Rain Jacket to Prevent Sweaty Condensation

 While quick drying, breathable clothing will help for a short period in light rain, a breathable rain jacket will be your saving grace when it gets heavy.
 A breathable rain jacket will keep the rain out and prevent condensation build up from body moisture.

 Waterproof shoes help prevent blisters and keep your feet comfortable when you're hiking in rain.
 You can also get gaiters to slip on over your shoes to protect your legs from harsh weather conditions.

 Don't Apply Waterproof Wax or Grease to Your Shoes

 Whatever you do, don't apply waterproof wax or greases to your shoes because it affects breathability and causes body moisture to build up.
 Different types of shoes and materials require different steps to care for them.
 Before purchasing a shoe, read the tag information or talk to staff to understand the recommended care instructions.
-For more information check out our guide to caring for your shoes and boots.

 Pack Extra Socks to Keep Your Feet Dry

 If you know in advance that conditions will be wet, pack extra socks so you can switch out your wet ones for dry ones to keep your feet warm and dry.

 Pack an Extra Tarp for Camping

 Put a tarp over your tent or swag for overnight protection, and if you have a second one, pop it underneath your gear on the campground floor.
 If you can keep your gear as dry as possible by using tarps, it's easier to set up, pack up and keep moving without the weight of wet gear and mud weighing you down.